static slide

 There are many ways parents can be involved in St Kilian's School.

-PARENT INVOLVEMENT
+PARENT INVOLVEMENT and VOLUNTEERING

 • Attend meetings and other sessions where explanations are given about what is happening at school.